dottjt/refactor-me/README.md

 - Rewrite the way secrets/environments are being handled, it's a bit of a mess.
 Or use some sort of external service like Vault.
 - Create a bash scripts folder to handle the different flows, rather than jamming everything into the package.json.
 - Add some form of rate limiting with a Redis cache.
+- Have the application generate log files.
 - Add additional JSDoc annotations.
 - Get Docker tests to output some colours.
 - Make it either `dev` or `development`, not both.
 - Fix up the README documentation and clean up a heap of stuff.
 - Maybe use Yarn?
+- Fix some of the redundancy, especially with the seeding.

 ## Discovered Errors